Laura-Puckett/INF502/Assignment1.md

 4. Report your experience of making this submission, including the steps followed, commands used, and hurdles faced (within the file you created for the **Part 1**.
 ```
+Part 2 was a lot easier for me than Part 1.
+I created a file in the igorsteinmacher/INF502-Fall2019/Students folder, added my text, and then initiated a pull request.

 ```